-- 1. Cover page with summary prepared using supplied template. - Main body (maximum twelve pages): The main body of research proposals are not to exceed twelve pages in length, minimum 11 pt. font and 2.5 cm margins.
+- 1. Cover page using supplied template and signed by all research and solution seeker project partners. - 2.
+Main body of research proposals are not to exceed twelve pages in length, minimum 11 pt. font and 2.5 cm margins.
+Required components include: - Objective of the project.

-Required components:

-- Objective of the project.
 Explain the need for the research, scale, scope and originality of the targeted solution.
 The project must be novel and innovative. - Description of anticipated climate solution impacts and proposal for how impacts will be measured and tracked. - Details of proposed research activities, work plan, timeline, and roles/responsibilities of project team and relevant decision-making position of solution partners within their organization. - Plans for impact tracking and implementation of anticipated solutions. - Justification and plans for development of expanded network that is self-sustaining after PICS funding ends. - 3.
-List of cited literature. - 4.
-Proposed budget and justification, including description of partner contributions as described in Appendix B. - Project collaboration/management plan including how the entire project team will work collaboratively and include consideration of the various perspectives, values, and contexts of all partners as the project moves forward (~1 page). - 6.
+Literature citations. - 4.
+Budget and justification, including description of partner contributions as described in Appendix B. - Project collaboration/management plan including how the entire project team will work collaboratively recognizing the variety of perspectives, values, and contexts of all partners as the project moves forward (~1 page). - 6.
 Suggested reviewers' names and contact information: three reviewers for the research component, and three solution seeking reviewers who can evaluate the proposed project from the user perspective.
-Reviewers should have no conflicts of interest with the applicants (see Appendix D: Reviewer conflict of interest).
-We are particularly looking for reviewers from outside of BC. - 7.
-CVs (maximum two pages) of all project participants.
+Reviewers should have no conflicts of interest with the applicants and must be from outside of BC (see Appendix D: Reviewer conflict of interest). - 7.
+Two-page CVs of all research and solutions seeker project participants.